servalproject/batphone/doc/Build-for-Release.md

 and create a text file named `ant.properties` within the `serval` directory (folder) within your home directory, having the following content:

-    key.store=/media/usbdrive/serval-release-key.keystore
+    android.key.store=/media/${env.LOGNAME}/SERVAL KEY/serval-release-key.keystore
-    key.alias=release
+    serval.keyring.path=/media/${env.LOGNAME}/SERVAL KEY/serval-release.keyring

-This assumes that the key store file will be provided on a USB flash drive that is inserted into the workstation when needed (see below) and mounted at `/media/usbdrive`.
+This assumes that the key store and keyring files will be provided on one of the Serval Key USB flash drives that is inserted into the workstation when needed (see below) and mounted under `/media/USERNAME/LABEL`.

 Protection of secrets
 ---------------------

-Key files may not be copied from their USB flash drive, nor stored or transmitted under the explicit authorisation and supervision of the senior developers of the Serval Project.
+KEY FILES MUST NOT BE COPIED FROM THEIR USB FLASH DRIVE, NOR STORED OR TRANSMITTED IN ANY WAY, EXCEPT WITH EXPLICIT AUTHORISATION AND UNDER THE DIRECT SUPERVISION OF SERVAL PROJECT SENIOR DEVELOPERS.

-The following properties **must never be set in any Ant properties file**:
+THE FOLLOWING ANT PROPERTIES **MUST NEVER BE SET IN ANY ANT PROPERTIES FILE**:

  * `key.store.password` is the plain text of the password to unlock the key store file specified by `key.store`